AvinandanBose/JavaGeneric/README.md

   :Here B is Class:
   :Here A is Interface:
   :And Class B implements Interface A:
-  :And Type for Object is the Class which implements the Interface:
+  :And Type for Generic Class Ex is the Class which implements the Interface:
   :i.e. Ex<B> ex = new Ex<>():
 ```